5 loveliest places to take a dip in Helsinki

 Although the Mäkelänrinne swimming hall is very popular, there’s plenty of space to swim in The Olympic-size main pool.
 In the second pool where the skilled athletes are doing Olympic diving, there’s a separate section for the aqua joggers.
 The third pool is dedicated to children; and in the fourth pool, the therapy pool, you are able to relax in the bubbles and get some massaging from water jet showers.
 After the swim you may choose between the Finnish sauna and the Turkish bath to warm your muscles.
 Besides swimming and other aquatic activities, there’s a wide selection of group fitness classes on offer; there is also a cafe onsite where they have lots of different savories and sweet pastries.

 Location from Hotel Arthur: Take tram number 7 from Snellmaninkatu to Mäkelänrinteen Uintikeskus, total travel time 25 minutes.
 Address: Mäkelänkatu 49.
-Open in August 2020.
+Closed for maintenance 05.07.-08.08.2021.

 If you prefer saunas, then Löyly which was listed in Time Magazine World’s 100 Greatest Places is definitely for you.
 You can go to the only public smoke sauna in the city and to the big wood-burning sauna or have a private experience in a smaller wood-fired sauna.
 Men and women are able to enjoy the sauna together, so you should wear your swimsuit all the time.
 The stunning location with beautiful architecture is a place where you easily forget that you are in a bustling city.
 There’s no pool, but you are able to refresh yourself by dipping into the sea: they keep a hole in the ice open for ice swimming even in winter time.
 There’s a large outdoor terrace and an atmospheric restaurant which serves brunch, lunch and dinner.